Canop/miaou/README.md

 As described in [the help](http://dystroy.org/miaou/help#Technical_Stack), Miaou is mostly coded in JavaScript.
 Stuff includes node, PostgreSQL, OAuth2, socket.io, WebRTC, express, Bluebird, Redis, Jade, Passport.js, hu.js, jQuery, sass/scss, Uglify-js, gulp, travis-ci, and nginx.

+Many features are implemented as plugins, and that's where you should look first: [Plugin developpement](plugins/README.md).

 If you have the ability and will to contribute, come and discuss with us.
 The best landing place is usually the [Miaou room](http://dystroy.org/miaou/1?Miaou) where you can ping @dystroy or @Florian.
 We'll show you where we manage ideas, reports, [tasks](https://trello.com/b/s4adghOI/miaou-tasks) and you'll see the list of tasks waiting for a volunteer.

 Help is welcome but remember: